Eaker Air Force Base; Blytheville Air Force Base, 1954-1992

 Text-to-speech Audio

-The base and 97th Bombardment Wing underwent a lot of activity during the Cold War.
-During the Cuban Missile Crisis the unit received an award for outstanding preparedness when SAC issued a DEFCON II for the first time in U.S. history on October 23, 1962.
+The 97th Bombardment Wing was a center of activity during the Cold War.
+During the Cuban Missile Crisis, the unit received an award for outstanding preparedness when SAC issued a DEFCON II for the first time in U.S. history on October 23, 1962.
 During the Vietnam War the KC-135As participated in refueling jets for Operation Young Tiger in 1965.
-By 1972 all of the B-52 bombers as well as the pilots were moved to Guam until the conflict in Vietnam ended.
-In 1983 the unit launched rescue missions to Grenada to help American citizens.
+By 1972, all of the B-52 bombers as well as the pilots were moved to Guam until the conflict in Vietnam ended.
+In 1983, the unit launched rescue missions to Grenada to help American citizens.
 The unit also flew refueling sorties during Operation Desert Storm.
-Between the conflicts bomber training and refueling missions continued.
+Between the conflicts, bomber training and refueling missions continued.

-Due to the provisions of the START I treaty brought on by the end of the Cold War and the declining defense spending Eaker Air Force base was on the list to be closed.
+Due to the provisions of the START I treaty brought on by the end of the Cold War and the declining defense spending, Eaker Air Force base was on the list to be closed.
 The closing of the base was detrimental to the Blytheville community and economy that had come to rely on the business and personnel the base brought to the area.
 The base brought in a very diverse and new population to the area.
-Many scientists and engineers moved to the area enhancing the agricultural community's culture and societal diversity.
-After the closing of the base the local college lost 20% of its students, the local school system lost almost half of its students, and over 700 civilian jobs were lost.
-Eaker Air Force base was one of the many Cold War defense bases that were spotted all over the U.S. that had to close after the Cold War.
+Many scientists and engineers moved to the area, enhancing the agricultural community's culture and societal diversity.
+After the closing of the base, the local college lost 20% of its students, the local school system lost almost half of its students, and over 700 civilian jobs were lost.
+Eaker Air Force Base was one of the many Cold War defense bases located throughout the U.S. and was closed after the end of the Cold War.